 Better engagement leads to better retention.
 This is not a new concept.
 Students who are engaged in their classes, programs, and with their schools are more likely to persist through to graduation than their classmates who don’t.

-Luckily, it’s easy to engage your students when courses are taking place in person.
+Luckily, building engagement and retaining top performers is easy when courses are taking place in person.
 Students are making frequent contact with their instructors and classmates thanks to attendance requirements and students have increased chances of building camaraderie with their classmates thanks to cohort modeling.
 Plus, when a student starts showing signs of being at-risk, like missing their required course hours, that’s easily observable so your registrars and career services staff members can intervene quickly.

 So What Changes When You Move Your On Ground Programs Online?